-The Show will be launched on April 23rd.
-This year our Earth Day 2021 show is curated by artist Beth Barry of NYC.
+This year our Earth Day 2021 show is curated by NYC artist Beth Barry.

 When I first flew in an airplane, I was struck by the color, shapes, and shadows created by the light from the sun.
 The sun influenced everything, infusing the already rich palette of the landscapes and seascapes with what felt like a supernatural light.
 As the plane moved, the images seemed to move as well.
 The shapes bounced and swayed in their own rhythmic way.
 This was all very exciting to me and the experience has informed my artwork ever since.
 Light, color, and movement are basic elements of all of my paintings.

 My work has also been strongly influenced by the coastline of Massachusetts.
 I grew up there and have always felt tremendous happiness and excitement at the beach.
 Pleasure is a large part of my process and a critical part of the finished piece.
 My paintings are places of happiness.

 Amy Regalia, b.
 1976 Redwood City, CA, is a large format photographer focusing on urban liminal space.
 After graduating from California College of the Arts in 2000 she began working as a photo conservator for clients including the estate of Diane Arbus, Richard Misrach, and Robert Adams.
 With her first solo show, Leavings at SF Camera Work in 2007, she established what was to become a grounding theme throughout her work—a conscious awareness and deliberate representation of the places in-between — imbuing disregarded and deliberately ignored signs of human existence with a presence that allows us to consider the sublime beauty of our quotidian experiences.